ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

-For VMware vCenter Server® with NSX-T instances, HyTrust CloudControl v6.2 is pre-configured with connections to the following components:
+HyTrust CloudControl is preconfigured with connections to the following components:
 * Microsoft® Active Directory™
 * vCenter Server
 * VMware NSX-T

+As part of HyTrust CloudControl service configuration, global PIP is enabled.

-Sample users and groups are pre-configured in Active Directory (AD) and are displayed on the service details page.
+Sample users and groups are preconfigured in Active Directory (AD) and are displayed on the service details page.
 If you delete HyTrust CloudControl, the sample users are deleted from AD too.
 A sample trust manifest is set up that gives single sign-on (SSO) permissions to the sample users that are created.
 You can change this setting or customize it for your own requirements.

-During the pre-configuration of HyTrust CloudControl, global PIP is enabled.

 The following components are ordered and included in the HyTrust CloudControl service: